 Man killed in deadly Richmond shooting identified

 RICHMOND, Va.
-(WWBT) - A man was killed in a deadly Richmond shooting.
+(WWBT) - A man who was killed in a shooting in Richmond on Saturday morning has been identified.

-Police were called to 3rd Avenue on Dec.
-2 shortly after 11 a.m.
+At 1:53 a.m., an officer in the area of East Broad and North 18th Streets heard gunshots and responded.
+Then, Lamar Jones, 31, of Richmond was transported to the hospital in a personal vehicle with apparent gunshot wounds but later died of his injuries.

-At the scene, officers found Naquan Fuller, 31, of Richmond, outside with a gunshot wound.
-He died at the scene.
+Detectives determined that the shooting occurred near the intersection of East Grace and North 18th Streets.

 Copyright 2021 WWBT.
 All rights reserved.